alttch/eva3/doc/virtual.rst

 * ./xc/evirtual unit unit1 i - does not change neither status nor value without reporting an error

-For the unit, simulation of action delay is set up as follows:
+Simulation of action delay for the unit is set up as follows:

     ./xc/evirtual unit unit1 d 2.5

-after the action is received, the unit simulates a delay, e. g.
+after the action is received, the unit simulates delay, e. g.
 2.5 sec (in this example)

-For the unit, simulation of the action runtime failure is set up as follows:
+Simulation of the action runtime failure for the unit is set up as follows:

     ./xc/evirtual unit unit1 e 1

 after the action is received, the program exits with the error code 1.
 To disable the error code, set it to 0

-For all the items: to simulate, let's say, a 3.5-second delay when the UC starts a passive status update
+For all items: to simulate, let's say, a 3.5-second delay when the UC starts a passive status update

     ./xc/evirtual unit unit1 ud 3.5
     ./xc/evirtual sensor temp1 ud 3.5
     ./xc/evirtual mu multiupdate1 ud 3.5

-For all the items: to complete the passive state update with the error code 1
+For all items: to complete the passive state update with the error code 1

     ./xc/evirtual sensor temp1 ue 1